-For the 2020 GBYP campaign pop up and internal archival tags were purchased.
+For the 2020 GBYP e-tagging campaigns both pop up and internal archival tags were purchased.
 As usual, PSAT tags were acquired from Wildlife Computers (model MiniPAT), but this year, for the first time, they were also purchased from Lotek (new model PSATFLEX), in order to perform an experimental test on their performance.
 In addition to satellite tags, GBYP this year also purchased the Lotek archival tags (model LAT2310).